The Communicate Study: partnership across the Top End to improve First Nations patients’ experience and outcomes of healthcare

 The vision of the Communicate Study Partnership is to ensure more First Nations patients receive culturally safe healthcare, to ensure better health outcomes.

-Our focus is on improving the cultural safety of institutions and healthcare providers themselves by:
+Our research aims to improve the cultural safety of institutions and healthcare providers by:

-• Developing, evaluating and implementing the innovative communication and cultural safety education package, based on the award-winning podcast: Ask the Specialist: Larrakia, Tiwi and Yolngu stories to inspire better healthcare.
+• Developing, implementing and evaluating innovative communication and cultural safety education packages, inspired by the award-winning podcast: Ask the Specialist: Larrakia, Tiwi and Yolngu stories to inspire better healthcare.

 • Creating a community of practice of culturally safe clinicians, supported by a social media chat group and seminars provided by invited experts